 When I made myself vulnerable and showed you a few pieces of art I have in my kitchen and guest bathrooms, I received lots of funny messages.
-People either love or hate signage as art.
+People either love or hate cluttered walls, especially signage as art.
 Have you seen the Progressive commercials where Dr. Rick helps people not become their parents?
 The one where he makes the woman throw away the “Live, Laugh, Love” sign cracks me up!
-Do we NEED a sign that says this?
+“Do we NEED a sign that says this?”
 Everyone nods yes and he shakes his head no and makes her toss it.
-What’s really funny is I have signs all over my house, but my mother does NOT.
-We have very different decorating styles.
-I readily admit that hers is far more sophisticated and I love her house.
-Mine could be described as eclectic, or as some people I know call it – cluttered.
+Dr. Rick would not approve of my house, because I have signs all over plus a lot of other wall hangings which I consider great art.
+My style could be described as eclectic, or as some people I know call it – cluttered.

 It’s not the style for everyone, but it’s perfect for me.
-Each of my signs speaks to my heart in one way or another.
+Each of my art pieces speaks to my heart in one way or another.
 Some remind me of things I love or ideas I believe in, and some simply make me laugh.
 A few were gifts, but most of them were selected by yours truly.

 I cut this out of a magazine and framed it for my bathroom.
 I giggle every morning and every evening when I brush my teeth.